scrossuk/locic/docs/HeapMemoryManagement.rst

 		std::delete_raw<Type>(heapMoved);
 	}

 In particular, C++ forces the new operator to call a type constructor, so that stack objects are moved to the heap by a copy constructor.
-Loci, however, makes it easy to move objects without running any code (other than memcpy), and therefore heap allocation functions have been designed to be applied to any R-value (the details of which are described later) of the desired type, and will move that value onto the heap.
+Loci, however, makes it easy to move objects without running any code (other than the class' *__move* method, which by default is just a memcpy), and therefore heap allocation functions have been designed to be applied to any R-value (the details of which are described later) of the desired type, and will move that value onto the heap.

 In the example code the function *std::new_raw* is called, meaning that the developer is responsible for calling *std::delete_raw* on the pointers when finished with them (i.e. as with *new* and *delete* in C++).
 Also note that due to template type inference, the template parameter to heap allocation functions can be omitted: